Create: Financial Variable ReportEstimated reading time: 29 minutes

 Step 1: First, you need to update the report to show the Account Type, which is the financial grouping you will use in cell D2, change Segment1Name to AccountType and re-pull the data.

 As seen in column D, you get the AccountType text and the account group in column C. These are the groups you need, but you want a unique list.
 Clear the data again.

 Step 2: Once the clear is done, remove the value in cell C2.
 By removing the Segment1 from the Column Definitions, the amounts will be summarized only by the Account Type.
 Re-pull the data once again.

 The report will look like below, showing the full data results of the amounts by account type.

 Step 3: Now you have the Account Types, you can start preparing the row format in the spreadsheet so each Account Type has its own section.
-Use the below screenshot as a guide to create a subtotal section for Revenue - Sales and Revenue - Other.
+Clear the data again and use the below screenshot as a guide to create a subtotal section for Revenue - Sales and Revenue - Other.

 It is important to add an extra row for the Sum() function (see row 45 and 49) so it will expand as data is inserted.
 A Revenue total line was also added to sum both of the revenue sections together.
 Since it is a spreadsheet, you can create any row format that you can think of.